 Breen’s family and hospital “had to use ‘healthcare hero’ propaganda on her immediately, so that she wasn’t forgotten or thrown to the wind as weak,” Wible told Holistic Primary Care.

 “They gave her the hero spin because she was in New York City and had a high position in her hospital.
-Her family made it clear that she never had any preexisting medical conditions and instead tried to blame her death on the coronavirus, to distance her and the family from the topic of mental health issues.”
+Her family made it clear that she never had any preexisting medical conditions and instead suggested her death was due to the coronavirus, to distance her and the family from the topic of mental health issues.”